Every driver needs an emergency kit for the car’s trunk, and smart preppers also keep a Bug Out Bag in their vehicle trunk.

 9. Pepper Spray

-Because of varying state laws about concealed firearms and some issues about keeping a gun in your glove compartment, I’m not going to list “firearm” here (though it is obviously an option).
-Instead, pepper spray is a great alternative to guns as a self-defense weapon.
-Plus, you don’t always want to kill an attacker…
+Because of varying state laws about concealed firearms and some issues about keeping a gun in your glove compartment, I’m not going to list “firearm” here (though it is an option).

 What good is a raincoat in your trunk if you get all wet while going out to get it?

 Wet = Cold = Death